bladeski/lego-club/README.md

-# Countdown
+# Lego Club Challenges

 ## About

-This is a lightweight, accessible and customisable countdown timer application built with TypeScript and SASS and packaged with ParcelJS.

-## Getting Started

-To get started, make sure you have [Yarn installed globally](https://classic.yarnpkg.com/en/docs/install), clone the repo, run `yarn i` to install and `yarn start` to run locally.
-Then simply browse to [http://localhost:1236](http://localhost:1236).

-To view a demo, check out [https://bladeski.github.io/countdown-timer-example/](https://bladeski.github.io/countdown-timer-example/)
+This is a small repo to display a countdown timer along with a challenge, which can be used for our local LEGO club!